Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 18

 Which action would the nurse take when a 79-year-old patient who receives a beta-adrenergic agonist reports chest pain?

-B. Ask the patient to rate pain intensity.
+A. Ask the patient to rate pain intensity.

-C. Take the patient’s temperature.
+C. Count the patient’s respiratory rate.

 D. Obtain a 12-lead electrocardiogram (ECG) at the bedside.